 Single-game betting at legal sportsbooks is a game changer, to say the least.
 The number of available options increase dramatically, and bettors can choose what works best for them and their strategy as a result.

 As an added bonus, you’ll be able to handle everything online or via your phone.
 The convenience of online sports betting is really tough to beat.
-Many of the top online sportsbooks also offer up regular promotions, bonuses, free bets and other incentives for users.
+Many of the best online betting sites in Canada also offer up regular promotions, bonuses and free bets, as well as other incentives for users.

 In short, the options that have been offered here in Canada for years have served their purpose.
 They’ve at least given consumers some kind of sports betting option, after all.
 Moving forward, scores of bettors will quickly realize that sportsbooks are the way to go.